If you’re considering moving to Poole, you’re in for a treat.

 Moving to a new area can feel extremely overwhelming.

-There always seems to be so much to do and various organisations to inform of your move.
+There always seems to be so much to do and various different organisations to inform of your move.

 Informing your local council of your move should be a top priority.